Alfresco/docs-alfresco/content-services/latest/using/share/features/links.md

 1. In the Links feature select an option in the explorer panel:

-    1. In the **Links** list click a view to display the links in the current site that correspond to that selection.
+    a.
+In the **Links** list click a view to display the links in the current site that correspond to that selection.

-    2. In the **Tags** list click the tag you're interested in to display all links in the current site associated with that tag.
+    b.
+In the **Tags** list click the tag you're interested in to display all links in the current site associated with that tag.

 2. Click **Simple View** to display only the basic link details: title and URL.